api-platform/docs/core/serialization.md

 marked as [`EAGER`](http://doctrine-orm.readthedocs.io/projects/doctrine-orm/en/latest/reference/annotations-reference.html#manytoone).
 This avoids the need for extra queries to be executed when serializing the related objects.

+Instead of embedding relation in the main HTTP response, you may want [to "push" them to the client using HTTP/2 server push](push-relations.md).

 ### Denormalization

 It is also possible to embed a relation in `PUT` and `POST` requests.
 To enable that feature, set the serialization groups